-If you're unsure of the technician's credentials at all, feel free to take a cue from the boys in blue: License and registration, please.
+If you're unsure of the technician's credentials at all, feel free to ask for their license and registration.

-If your technician is spending more time trying to convince you to purchase new equipment rather than troubleshooting it, that's a red flag.
+If your technician is spending more time trying to convince you to purchase new equipment rather than troubleshooting the problem, that's a red flag.

 In this day and age, there are tools to measure just about everything.
 Combustion, airflow, electrical consumption, voltages - you name it.
 So, if you're being told you need to overhaul your heating system, ask for the analytics to back it up.